marcmagn1/marcmagn1/_posts/2019-12-06-Hello-World-From-Jekyll-Pi-Pad.markdown

 Call me masochist but I beleve that overcoming the  limitations presented by the Ipad and Pi and come up with something that works is interesting enough to justify the oddity of the setup: after all, it's when facing adversity that creativity is fueled!
 And to be frank, it's actually stimulating and focusing to work from IpadOS.

-Let me know if you would a tutorial on the setup.
+Let me know if you would like a tutorial on the setup.

 ---
 Next steps: